philchute/ASP-site/wwwroot/markdown/upstateriftbound.md

 ## Bonus Lorcana Section

 League:
-Tuesday nights at 6:30 at Game Kastle Greenville
+* Tuesday nights at 6:30 at Game Kastle Greenville
-Some Friday nights at 6:30 at Limit Break Fountain Inn
+* Friday nights at 6:30 at Limit Break Fountain Inn
-Some?
-Saturday nights at 6:00 at Boardwalk Greenville
+* Saturday nights at 6:00 at Boardwalk Greenville

 | Whispers in the Well Set Championship | Date                                  |
 |---------------------------------------|---------------------------------------|